urbit/old-doc/reference/hoon/library/2eC.md

   [(last p.vex p.wag) [~ (raq p.u.q.vex p.u.q.wag) q.u.q.wag]]
 ::
 ```

-Parse with rule as many times as possible, and compose results with a binary gate.
+Parse with rule as many times as possible, and fold over results with a binary gate.

+`rud` is a noun.

+`raq` is a gate that takes two nouns and produces a cell.

+`fel` is a rule.

     ~zod/try=> (scan "abc" (stir *@ add prn))
     294